Making a $930 Million Mark on the Economy

 - Economic impact of SPSCC operations and student spending

 - Economic impact of SPSCC alumni to Thurston County

 Economic Impact Analysis

 The Economic Impact Analysis dissected the college’s operations spending, student spending, and the impact of alumni who remain in the region and purchase goods and services.

-Combined, the total impact last fiscal year was $316.1 million.
-Broken down,
+Combined, the total impact last fiscal year was $929.8 million.
+Here are a few highlights:

 The results of this study demonstrate that SPSCC creates value from multiple perspectives.
 The college benefits local businesses by increasing consumer spending in the region and supplying a steady flow of qualified, trained workers into the workforce.
 It enriches the lives of students by raising their lifetime earnings and helping them achieve their individual potential.
 It benefits state and local taxpayers through increased tax receipts across the state and a reduced demand for government-supported social services.
 Finally, it benefits society as a whole in Washington by creating a more prosperous economy and generating a variety of savings through the improved lifestyles of students.